So, you want to be action oriented?

 "Impossible" (air quotes are crucial here), because even though they don't necessarily have a clue as to how they’ll make it happen, they haven't let it go.

 So, are all the members already action-oriented ninjas?

 Nope.
 Not at all.
 Some want to become more action-oriented, others want to continue to be action-oriented.
 The important piece here is that all have made the commitment to themselves to keep taking steps in the direction of their dreams.
 In other words, all have their eyes trained on something, and they want the help of a coach in reaching it.

 What if I don't have a BIT (or if I seem to have several)?
 Is this still for me?

-Listen, if you're ready to commit to realizing your Thing—be it big or small, singular or plural—and you suspect some accountability, group camaraderie, and coaching support will help you in this pursuit, then there's a place for you in Action Oriented.
+Listen, if you're ready to commit to realizing your Thing—be it big or small, singular or plural—but you tend to get snagged by things along the way (e.g. foiled plans, interpersonal snafus, what-to-do-next-ness, logistical quandaries), then there's a place for you in Action Oriented.
 We'd be thrilled to have you.